huggingface/datasets/metrics/recall/README.md

 Recall is the fraction of the positive examples that were correctly labeled by the model as positive.
 It can be computed with the equation:
 Recall = TP / (TP + FN)
-Where TP is the true positives and FN is the false negatives.
+Where TP is the number of true positives and FN is the number of false negatives.

 ## How to Use